lawrennd/old_talks/_physics/includes/entropy-intro.md

 \newslide{}

 \notes{The same Eddington is also unfortunately famous for dismissing the ideas of a young Chandrasekhar who had come to Cambridge to study in the Cavendish lab.
-Chandrasekhar demonstrated the limit at which a star would coallapse under its own weight to a singularity, but when he presented the work to Eddington, he was dismissive suggesting that there "must be some natural law that prevents this abomination from happening".}
+Chandrasekhar demonstrated the limit at which a star would collapse under its own weight to a singularity, but when he presented the work to Eddington, he was dismissive suggesting that there "must be some natural law that prevents this abomination from happening".}

 \figure{\columns{\includepng{\diagramsDir/physics/natureofphysical00eddi_100}{80%}{}{left}}{\includepng{\diagramsDir/physics/ChandraNobel}{100%}{}{right}}{49%}{49%}}{Chandrasekhar (1910-1995) derived the limit at which a star collapses in on itself.
 Eddington's confidence in the 2nd law may have been what drove him to dismiss Chandrasekhar's ideas, humiliating a young scientist who would later receive a Nobel prize for the work.}{physical-world-chandra}